Home - Pit Boss vs Rec Teq Grills in 2023

 Rec Teq Grills RT-340 Trailblazer Vs Pit Boss 440TG Portable Pellet Grill:

-The epic battle between Rec-Teq and Pit Boss continues in the contest for the best small smoker grill.
+The epic battle between Rec-Teq and Pit Boss continues in the contest for the small smoker grill.
 But this is more than that.
-It’s also a competition for the best portable grill and the greatest of the budget grills.
+It’s also a competition for the portable grill and the greatest of the budget grills.

-So if you need to watch how much you spend, need a smaller smoker or if you like to tailgate or picnic away from your home, pay close attention here.
+So if you need to watch how much you spend, need a smaller smoker, or if you like to tailgate or picnic away from your home, pay close attention here.

 Many people who have moved to the Pit Boss from another portable grill have commented on how much more space they have.
 And they brag about being able to broil at tailgating events.
-That draws a lot of attention and gives the impression that the grillers really know what they’re doing.
+That draws a lot of attention and gives the impression that the grillers know what they’re doing.

 There have been some complaints about the hopper size.
 It is small, so it usually has to be refilled during extended periods of cooking.
 But the small hopper has also gotten some compliments.
 There aren’t a lot of hot glowing pellets to worry about when the cooking is over, and there’s less chance of a fire hazard.